Neale Silva scholarship for Chilean studentsHistory

 Community contact/friend of Eduardo Neale Silva

 Mario Mardones was a close friend of Professor Neale Silva.
 Scholarship recipients may contact him by phone.
-He speaks Spanish, and can be reached at (608) 523-1944.
+He can be reached at (608) 523-1944.

 Also, you may want to contact the Chilean Student Association, a group that works to support Chilean students at the UW and to provide the UW community with opportunities to learn about Chile.